-PreReq: "C" or better in Nurs 122
+PreReq: "C" or better in Nurs 122 and "C" or better in Nurs 122L CoReq: Nurs 126

 Theory and clinical experiences in caring for sick children of various age groups in the hospital.
 Concepts of normal growth and development are considered in the assessment, planning, and implementation of care for individual patients.
 Offered during summer session only.
-(1 lec hr., 6 lab hrs.)
+(6 lab hrs.)

-Nurs 128-Maternity Nursing (3)
+Nurs 128-Maternity Nursing (1)